Poetry: Light poetry

 Light poetry, or light verse, is poetry that attempts to be humorous.
 Poems considered "light" are usually brief, and can be on a frivolous or serious subject, and often feature word play, including puns, adventurous rhyme and heavy alliteration.
 Although a few free verse poets have excelled at light verse outside the formal verse tradition, light verse in English usually obeys at least some formal conventions.
 Common forms include the limerick, the clerihew, and the double dactyl.

 While light poetry is sometimes condemned as doggerel, or thought of as poetry composed casually, humor often makes a serious point in a subtle or subversive way.
 Many of the most renowned "serious" poets have also excelled at light verse.
 Notable writers of light poetry include Lewis Carroll, Ogden Nash, X. J. Kennedy, Willard R. Espy, Shel Silverstein, Gavin Ewart and Wendy Cope.

+Contemporary poetry

+Contemporary poetry is a classification for any work of poetry made from 1945-present.
+As a more general genre, the focus of any piece of contemporary poetry has a wider range than other genres.
+Examples of contemporary poetry include slam poetry, performance poetry, and copy poetry.
+Although the genre has a wide range, contemporary poetry is most often associated with poetry that explores personal experiences and has greater diversity of voices.
+This common form of contemporary poetry is often used to respond to or acknowledge social, cultural, political, or personal issues.

+The themes in common contemporary poetry within the U.S. were shaped by the experiences of people during the time period of the 1940s and 1950s.
+The Cold War and civil rights movements were responsible for shifts in culture that led to the rise of contemporary poetry in social contexts as a method of expression.
+Common contemporary poetry relies on emotions and experiences of individuals to motivate and inspire readers, and it can be used for political purposes.
+Regular themes for this genre are exploration of identity, social issues, climate issues, and personal experiences.

+Popular contemporary poets include Natalie Diaz, Ada Limón, and Jericho Brown.
+Limón's own poetry finalized for the Kingsley Tufts Poetry Award, 2015 National Book Award in Poetry, and the 2016 National Book Critics Circle Award.
+Both Limón and Diaz's works focused on their own experiences that held personal significance, contributing to the individual messages of their works.
+Brown's poems, "Ganymede" and "As a Human Being", won the Cecil Hemley Memorial Award and the Lyric Poetry Award.
+His popular poems revolve around ideas of race and struggle.